 Challenge: Replace a paper-based process for meter changeouts with a more efficient digital solution

-Solution: Implementation of the ArcGIS® platform: ArcGIS Desktop, ArcGISSM Online, Collector for ArcGIS, Workforce for ArcGIS, Operations Dashboard for ArcGIS
+Solution: Implementation of the ArcGIS® platform: ArcGIS Desktop, ArcGISSM Online, ArcGIS Collector, ArcGIS Workforce, ArcGIS Dashboards

 Results: $1.5 million saved by performing meter changeouts in house instead of hiring a consultant